baileywickham/personal_packages/README.md

 ```
 To install the packages and move the dotfiles.

-The -c flag only copies new configs, useful for updating after pulling this repo.
+The -c flag is depricated now that all configs are sys links

 ### 'Features'
 This installs my custom bashrc, vimrc, tmux.conf, 2fa files and all packages I want.